Feliix42/dfg-mlir/README.md

 | `CIRCT_DIR` | `STRING` | Path to the CMake directory of an **CIRCT** installation. <br/> *e.g. `~/tools/circt/lib/cmake/circt`* |

 Notice that the llvm version should be the same as the `CIRCT` is using.

+## Acknowledgements

+`dfg-mlir` has been supported throughout its history by the following projects.

+European Union projects:

+- Grant agreement ID 957269 **EVEREST** – dEsign enVironmEnt foR Extreme-Scale big data analytics on heterogeneous platforms